nanocurrency/nano-docs/docs/what-is-nano/overview.md

 ### Lightweight, stateful blocks

-Nano uses [Universal (State) Blocks](/glossary#universal-blocks) contain all the information about an account at point in time: account number, balance, representative.
+Nano uses [Universal (State) Blocks](/glossary#universal-blocks) contain all the information about an account at that point in time: account number, balance, representative.

 Every block must also contain a small, user-generated [Proof-of-Work](/glossary#proof-of-work-pow) value which is a Quality-of-Service prioritization mechanism allowing occasional, average user transactions to process quickly and consistently.
 The PoW computation for a transaction typically takes a few seconds on a modern desktop CPU.